CCDirectLink/CCModManager/README.md

 Examples:
 - [cc-fancy-crash](https://github.com/krypciak/cc-fancy-crash/blob/main/src/options.ts) as a example of BUTTON_GROUP and CHECKBOX
 - [cc-record](https://github.com/krypciak/cc-record/blob/main/src/options.ts) as a example of OBJECT_SLIDER and CONTROLS
+- [CCModManager](https://github.com/CCDirectLink/CCModManager/blob/master/src/options.ts) as an example of JSON_DATA and BUTTON
 - [CrossedEyes](https://github.com/CCDirectLink/CrossedEyes/blob/master/src/options.ts) as an example of a big multi-tab menu with a custom language getter

 #### Building CCModManager